DARVESH001/Bank_Management_System/README.md

  * fast cash

-We have Created a full documentation about this full project and how the above things are working , how th project is running in Documentattion_BMS.docx file
+We have created a full documentation about this full project and how the above things are working , how the project is running in Documentattion_BMS.docx file